Emergency Dentist Ellenbrook

 Need an emergency dentist in Ellenbrook?

-If you have a dental injury or severe dental pain, don’t delay, call Coolamon Dental Centre and book an appointment right away.
+If you have a tooth injury or severe tooth pain, don’t delay, call Coolamon Dental and book an appointment right away.
 Delaying treatment can complicate issues and cause a lot of unnecessary expense.
 Our experienced dentists will examine your mouth, take x-rays and give you an immediate diagnosis.

 After Hours Emergency Service

-You may call our Ellenbrook after-hours service for information on dealing with your current dental problem.
+You may call our Ellenbrook after-hours emergency dental service for information on dealing with dental emergencies.

-We open from 8am to 8pm Monday to Thursday and from 8am to 5pm on Friday to Saturday.
-Your dentist will be able to see you and treat your dental problem.
-Ellenbrook’s locals have trusted our service for the last 10 years.
+We open from 8am to 8pm Mondays to Thursday.
+Our dental clinic is also open on Saturdays.
+Your dentist will be able to see you and treat your emergency situation.
+Ellenbrook’s locals have trusted our emergency service for the last 18 years.

-A dental problem during after hours can be a traumatic experience depending on your condition.
-First Contact us so we can determine your situation or any emergencies and arrange an appointment asap.
-You may have experience sudden acute pain or aching or you may have suffered from a physical accident or sporting injury.
+A dental emergency after hours can be a traumatic experience depending on your condition.
+First Contact us so we can determine your emergency and arrange an appointment asap.
+You may have experienced sudden acute pain or aching, or you may have suffered from a physical accident or sporting injury.
 Either way, once you have spoken to us there are a few things you can do to care for your damaged teeth and or minimise dental pain or toothache.

-- * Do not consume alcohol or elicit drugs to relieve pain.
+- * Do not consume alcohol or illicit drugs to relieve pain.

 - * The information on this page is general advice only.